I had it in my head that I wouldn’t like Cairns, Australia. I’m not sure why, but I was wrong.

 Check out Raging Thunder Adventures.
 Say hi to Marty for us!

 6. Take A Free Fitness Class at the Esplanade

 I really wanted to partake in these free exercise classes, but it was a little difficult as we were staying a bit out of town.
 Every day there is a free exercise class such as yoga, Pilates and boxing.

 There’s also a lovely boardwalk if you prefer to stretch your legs that way.

 7. Enjoy The Cairns Night Markets

 I wasn’t blown away by the Cairns night markets, but it’s a good way to pass an hour or so.
 I’d suggest just skipping the market part and heading straight to the massage section. $15 for 40 minutes – unheard of in Australia.

-We really think you need to escape from Cairns to spend time in The Daintree.
 Don’t do it as a day trip – it’s exquisite and you need to get your relax on in the green jungle.
-Stay at Port Douglas or within The Daintree for a couple of days and explore.
+You can stay at Port Douglas or within The Daintree for a couple of days and explore.

-Mossman Gorge is just north of Port Douglas and was my favourite part of The Daintree.
+Mossman Gorge is just north of Port Douglas and was my favourite part of The Daintree Rainforest.

 It seems hundreds of other people must have as well as there were no available tables.